ufukesra/burningglass/README.md

 EventsPage class: I have created my methods such as Thread sleep ar explicit wait and scenario step in this class.

-I can also create Thread sleep and Explicit wait class and make these methods public static keyword then I can use these methods any of the project by calling class name.
+I have also created Wait class to be able call certain wait or explicit wait  which is in the utillities package.

+                         API Testing
+I have added API testing approach to EventsPage class that I have explained how to send request with request Specifications and what I can assert in response body and how can I do that.

+                       Jenkins
-After I push this framework in the github repository then I can run it with Jenkins by using AWS EC2 instance or Azure cloud function.
+After I push this framework in to the github repository then I can run it with Jenkins by using AWS EC2 instance or Azure cloud function.
+-In Jenkins I first select source code Management tool whic mine is Git -put the git hub url to the repositery url
+- select branch is main
+-Built triggers:  this part depends on the test for example if I want to run Smoke test I trigger it everday periodically, or if I want to run regressing test I can trigger it every two weeks or trhee weeks and after every release -I can also create test report and result such as defautl HTMl report or Cucumber report -I also put team members email addresses who Jenkins sends test results and reports